alena-zayts/LLMs_for_integers_addition/README.md

-So my solution is based on [[6]](#6), taking into account the results of their experiments with the underlying LLMs, the form of representation of numbers, training data, etc.
+My solution is based on [[6]](#6), taking into account the results of their experiments with the underlying LLMs, the form of representation of numbers, training data, etc.

-### Solution description: few-shot promting & using a python interpreter
+### Solution description: train T5 on arithmetic problems.

+First, we will discuss the process of training the model

+#### 0. Question form
 Training, development, and test sets are programmatically generated.
 The input template is always “What is [number1] plus [number2]?”, where
 [number1] and [number2] are numbers randomly sampled.